The horrors of teething can strike at any time, but luckily there are many teething remedies available.

 There are many home remedies for teething babies that are safe and effective.
 More and more parents are exploring the benefits of homeopathic remedies for teething because natural teething remedies have less chance of causing adverse side effects and are often a more convenient and economical choice.

 Some of the most popular natural remedies for teething pain are the teething tablets marketed under the names Hyland’s Teething Tablets and Humphry’s Teething Tablets.
-These tablets are a mixture of homeopathic teething remedies that are combined into little white tablets.
+These pills are a mixture of homeopathic teething remedies that are combined into little white tablets.
 The tablets are given under the tongue or can be dissolved in water and given via a spoon.
 These remedies have the advantage of being able to be administered more often than their medical counterparts and in different dosages proportionate to the pain.

 Other Teething Remedies